top of page

 MIFANT’s Management Committee possesses extensive expertise including lived experience, across mental health, aboriginal health and business management.

-Joy Green - Secretary
+Joy Green - Chairperson

 As a founding member of MIFANT, Joy was initially motivated by the advocacy for her son, however Joy's impact broadened to encompass all individuals grappling with mental illness and their caregivers.